dcl-2019-01/curriculum/docs/function-vector.md

 In contrast, functions that can only take a length one input and produce a length one output are called **scalar functions**.

-As you'll see in the next section, the distinction between scalar and vector functions is important when working with data frames.
+As you'll see in the next section, the distinction between scalar and vector functions is important when working with tibbles.

 Temperature recommendations
 ---------------------------